Nguonchhay/Html-Validator/README.md

 Welcome to HTML Validator
 ======================

 This is the CLI for validating rendered HTML in your website, page by page.
-This package could be used unless your website is configured `sitemap` with url `your-website-base-url/sitemap.xml`.
+You can validate by providing urls that you want or validate the whole valid url within your website.
+If you want to validate the whole website, your website has to configured `sitemap` with the url `your-website-base-url/sitemap.xml`.

 Installation
 ------------